romanklinger/rl-profiler/README.md

 This repository contains the code accompanying the paper **"Prompt-based Personality Profiling: Reinforcement Learning for Relevance Filtering"**.

-(Under review for the 31st International Conference on Computational Linguistics (COLING 2025))
+(accepted for the REALM workshop at the ACL 2025)

 ## Environment Setup
 To reproduce the results, we recommend using `conda` for environment management.